s0ders/akira.sh/content/posts/channel-patterns.md

 ### Timing out operations

-Let's expend upon the previous pattern: this time we want to move on from the `select` cases if neither of them proceeded after a given amount of time, meaning: we want to implement a time out operation.
-The `time` package from standard library has a `time.After` function that returns a read-only channels which sends a single value, the time it executed at, after a given amount of time which is exactly what we need.
+Let's expend upon the previous pattern: this time we want to move on from the `select` cases if neither of them proceeded after a given amount of time, meaning: we want to implement a time out.
+The `time` package from standard library has a `time.After` function that returns a read-only channels which sends a single value (the time it executed at) after a given amount of time, which is exactly what we need.

 ```go
 select {